 This article brought to us Stg.
 Ange Desinor for army.mil, gives us an inside look at how our engineering soldiers are making a positive difference for Ebola patients in Liberia.
 The amazing team of the engineers from the 902nd Engineer Battalion and the 36th Engineer Brigade built the medical facility in three weeks.
 It’s amazing what our men and women service members can do when they are given a mission.
 The soldiers were grateful to be able to provide this building that will be helping in the treatment of Ebola.
 Get all the heartwarming information by reading the full article here.

 The Mighty 25: Veterans Poised to Make a Difference in 2015

 This article, by We Are the Mighty, writing for military.com, is going to warm your heart.
-If you’ve ever wondered with our best and brightest soldiers go after leaving the military, then you’re going to be thrilled when you read just how far they’ve gone.
-The article talks about how the lives of twenty five former combat soldiers have gone on and how hard they are working to change the world for the better.
+If you’ve ever wondered where our best and brightest soldiers go after leaving the military, then you’re going to be thrilled when you read just how far they’ve gone.
+The article talks about how the lives of twenty five former combat soldiers have gone and how hard they are working to change the world for the better.
 This heartwarming piece will make you feel proud of our men and women service members.
 They have all gone on to do great things after giving their service to this country, and now continue to serve their country in various ways.
 You’ll want to read the full article here to see just how amazing these folks are.